w3c-fedid/FedCM/glossary.md

 * _A [claim](#claim) granted to a [Relying Party](#relying-party-rp) by an [Identity Provider](#identity-provider-idp) that constitutes an [identifier](#identifier) for the user but cannot be correlated with other identifiers granted to different Relying Parties._

 ## Enterprise (context)
-* _Category of use cases that apply to private restricted-access [Relying Parties](#relying-party-rp) and [Identity Providers](#identity-provider-idp), in particular where organizations can have provisioning capabilities over [user-agents](#user-agent).
+* _Category of use cases that apply to private restricted-access [Relying Parties](#relying-party-rp) and [Identity Providers](#identity-provider-idp), in particular where organizations can have provisioning capabilities over [user agents](#user-agent).
 This typically encompasses use cases of corporations, institutions, or government agencies._

 ## Federated sign-in
 * _Process used by a [Relying Party](#relying-party-rp) to obtain a user [identifier](#identifier) from an [Identity Provider](#identity-provider-idp) to which the user has [authenticated](#authentication)._